PyleaMUN Logo

 Gain a foundational understanding of the issue you'll be discussing.
 Define key terms and explore the topic's origins, causes, and global impact.
 Questions to consider:

-Note: Study guides will be made available on the PyleaMUN website a few months before the conference.
-However, these are a starting point---your own independent research is essential.
+Study guides will be made available on the PyleaMUN website a few months before the conference.
+Delegates are strongly advised to review these documents prior to the conference to gain a thorough understanding of their committee's topics.
+However, these are a starting point—your own independent research is essential.

 c) Understand Your Country's Policy